-- The Buckeye State hosts a PGA Tour event every year: The Memorial Tournament played at Muirfield Village Golf Club in Dublin, Ohio.
-It's one of the most popular events of the year, mostly due to the course, which was designed by golf legend Jack Nicklaus, a native of Columbus, Ohio.
+The Buckeye State hosts a PGA Tour event: The Memorial Tournament, played at Muirfield Village Golf Club in Dublin, OH.
+It's one of the most popular events of the year, primarily due to the course, which golf legend Jack Nicklaus designed, a native of Columbus.

-- Ohio also hosts every year the Cincinnati Masters (now branded the Western & Southern Open), an ATP World Tour tennis tournament.
-It's the longest-running event in the U.S. still held in its original location: It's been hosting the tournament since 1899.
+Ohio also hosts the Cincinnati Masters (now branded the Western & Southern Open) every year, an ATP World Tour tennis tournament.
+It's the longest-running event in the U.S., still held in its original location; It's been hosting the tournament since 1899.

 Jack Casino Cleveland

 Jack Casino in Cleveland features a variety of slots and table games, including Blackjack, Roulette, Ultimate Texas Hold 'em.
 It also has a variety of food options available as well as a Poker Room.
 Jack Casino is owned by JACK Entertainment, which runs the betJACK app.
 Sportsbook: TBD

 Jack Thistledown Racino